laurentperrinet/laurentperrinet.github.io/content/post/proverbes-et-citations/index.md

 title: Proverbes Et Citations
 ---

+* "In ultimate analysis everything is incomprehensible, and the whole object of science is simply to reduce the fundamental incomprehensibilities to the smallest possible number."
+Thomas Huxley (in *Darwiniana*, 1893)

 * "I thought of the slowing down or the speeding up of motion as a sort of temporal equivalent: slow motion as an enlargement, a microscopy of time, and speeded-up motion as a foreshortening, a telescopy of time” (Oliver Sacks, “The River of Consciousness”)

 * "Pas besoin d’être dans une bâtisse pour se sentir hanté, le cerveau a suffisamment de couloirs." (Émilie Dickinson, fin du 19e siècle)